xddq/schema2typebox/README.md

 ### Schema Support

 The package is focused on supporting JSON schema draft-06 files, since this is the target TypeBox officially supports.
-From typebox repo "These types are fully compatible with the JSON Schema Draft 6 specification."
+Quote from typebox repo "These types are fully compatible with the JSON Schema Draft 6 specification."

 However, since the amount of breaking changes is quite small between most JSON schema specs, support for other specs may "just work" or may be implemented at a